 Is there any written documentation on the sample design for the additional immigrant and ethnic minority boost sample to be added in Wave 6?

-Updated by Peter Lynn almost 7 years ago
+Updated by Peter Lynn about 7 years ago

 We do not yet have complete written documentation, but here is a brief description of the design:

 Two new sample components were added to the study at wave 6 in 2015:

 • Immigrant and Ethnic Minority Boost Sample (IEMBS);

 Both these components will provide samples of post-2009 immigrants, i.e. people currently resident in the UK but who had no chance to be selected into the existing General Population Sample (GPS) or Ethnic Minority Boost Sample (EMBS).
 This therefore extends the coverage of Understanding Society.
 The IEMBS includes households consisting entirely of post-2009 immigrants as well as post-2009 immigrants in households that also contain people already resident in the UK at the time of wave 1.
 The NIBS provides an additional sample of the latter group.

 The IEMBS additionally boosts the existing sample of pre-2009 immigrants and the existing sample of ethnic minorities.
 It is based on screening a sample of around 19,000 addresses to identify all residents who are either born outside of the UK or ethnic minority, or both.
 The addresses were selected from a set of areas that cover about 87% of ethnic minorities and 74% of immigrants.
 It is expected that this will result in around 3,000 new participating households at wave 6.

 The NIBS consists of all post-2009 immigrants in wave 6 Understanding Society households.
 These people would previously have been TSMs but are now converted to become OSMs.